 - They are suitable for the skin.

-- It aids digestion
+- It aids in digestion

 Hemp seeds have been consumed food for years.
 However, their demand is increasing as people realize their superb nutritional value.
 Hemp seeds are incredibly healthy and also receive a boost due to their nutty taste.
 They have low THC content and thus do not give you a high.
-Therefore, nothing should hinder you from reaping the health benefits from the hemp seeds.
+Therefore, nothing should hinder you from reaping the health benefits of hemp seeds.

 Leave a comment